 Eid Ul Adha And Hajj

 Hajj is an essential request of Islam and is the fifth pillar of one’s Islamic faith.
-Eid ul Adha is celebrated by the Muslim all around the world on the last day of Hajj.
-Is obligatory for all Muslims to perform Hajj once in their lifetime if they are fit and healthy and can afford Hajj.
+Eid ul Adha is celebrated by Muslims all around the world on the last day of Hajj.
+It is obligatory for all Muslims to perform Hajj once in their lifetime if they are fit and healthy and can afford Hajj.
 Hajj is an act of worship for Muslims to renew their faith and see their purpose in life.